SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     .. test::
        :name: nsapplicationmain
+       :compiler-errors: warning: result of call to 'NSApplicationMain' is unused
        :asserts: No Info.plist file in application bundle or no NSPrincipalClass in the Info.plist file, exiting

        import AppKit